 Know AML has put together the animation below summarizing the treatment options available to people with acute myeloid leukemia.

 The standard treatment for most people with acute myeloid leukemia is chemotherapy.
-Chemotherapy involves using anticancer drugs to destroy abnormal leukemia cells, which hopefully leads to remission.
-Chemotherapy is usually given in two main phases: (1) induction and (2) consolidation, which are explained in more detail below.
+Chemotherapy involves using drugs to destroy abnormal leukemia cells, hopefully leading to remission.
+Chemotherapy is usually given in two main phases: induction and consolidation, which are explained in more detail below.

 Induction chemotherapy is used in the first phase of treatment, it aims to kill abnormal leukemia cells and stop them from multiplying in the blood and bone marrow.
-The most common induction chemotherapies include cytarabine and an anthracycline drug (daunorubicin, idarubicin, or mitoxantrone); these are mostly offered to people younger than 60 years old, or people who are aged over 60 years and considered ‘fit’.
+The most common induction chemotherapies include cytarabine and an anthracycline drug (daunorubicin, idarubicin, or mitoxantrone); these are mostly offered to people under the age of 60, or people aged over 60 years who are considered ‘fit’.
 Another treatment used for induction chemotherapy is the combination of daunorubicin and cytarabine (CPX-351), which is approved in the United States and Europe to treat people with specific types of acute myeloid leukemia, including therapy-related acute myeloid leukemia and acute myeloid leukemia with myelodysplasia-related changes.
 Induction chemotherapy can sometimes be administered with other drugs that target specific changes on or in leukemia cells, known as targeted therapies.

 Consolidation chemotherapy aims to kill and remove abnormal leukemia cells that may remain after induction chemotherapy, but that cannot be detected.
 This reduces the risk of the leukemia cells multiplying and the subsequent return of acute myeloid leukemia.
 The consolidation phase involves further treatment with chemotherapy, often with the same drugs that were used in the induction phase.